chimeraApprepo/Chimera_App/README.md

 # 🦁 CHIMERA

-### The Autonomous AI Agent for Smart Contract Development on BNB Chain
+### The Autonomous AI Agent for Smart Contract Development

 > **An AI-powered platform that generates, audits, and deploys smart contracts with gas-sponsored execution and verifiable on-chain identity.**